proptechnovator/fittrack-v2/README.md

 The npm start says there is already an app running on port 5000, and sets the default port to run on port 5001 The app launches fine, but then runs into a CORS issue
 <pre><b>Resolution:</b>
+We discovered that on the monorepo we needed to launch two separate termials.
+We start the server first with Nodemon server.js and then launch the frontend with NPM Start and click Y to assign a new port
 </pre>

 ### CORS Access Errors